 NOTE: Local electrical codes vary.
-Check with an electrician for appropriate device connection by local codes.
+Check with an electrician for appropriate device connection in accordance with local codes.
 Assure that the power source is rated to the necessary amperage (see page 8) and that the connection meets the local electrical code.
 See the electrical diagram on page 20.

-DO NOT START THE SYSTEM UNTIL STEP 4.5.1 IS COMPLETE
+DO NOT START THE SYSTEM UNTIL STEP 4.5.1 IS COMPLETE.